Xiaoxi-Li1/Xiaoxi-Li1.github.io/_pages/about.md

 - Research interests: Retrieval-augmented generation, large language models for information retrieval, session-based document ranking

 # News
 - *2025.5*: We release WebThinker, a fully open-source implementation of a deep research framework.
-It achieves compelling performance across several challenging benchmarks.
+It achieves compelling performance across several challenging benchmarks!
 See more [details](https://arxiv.org/abs/2504.21776).
 - *2024.12*: Congrats!
 Our three papers have been accepted by AAAI 2025!
 - *2024.11*: Congrats!
 Our paper "A Text-guided Protein Design Framework" has been accepted by Nature Machine Intelligence!
 - *2024.10*: We write a new survey about conversational search.
 See more [details](https://arxiv.org/abs/2410.15576).